maxkhang/maxkhang.github.io/_posts/2024-06-14-intro-to-pointers-in-C++.md

 Whenever you write `micky_mouse` in your code, the compiler will understand that you're referring to the space I've just mentioned.

 * Second, a variable has two parts:
-  * its content (can be anything, even another address of another variable)
+  * its content (can be anything, even another address of another variable), a.k.a its value
   * its address in the memory

 I'll set our `micky_mouse` as the number 10: